Working together to create fluent, confident and enthusiastic readers.

-Reading with your child is vital.
+Regularly reading with your child at home is vital.
 Research shows that it's the single most important thing you can do to help your child's education.
 It's best to read little and often, so try to put aside some time for it every day.

 Think of ways to make reading fun - you want your child to learn how pleasurable books can be.
 If you're both enjoying talking about the content of a particular page, linger over it for as long as you like.